Nmesomachi8/Nmesomachi8/README.md

 • Power BI – Designing dashboards that visualize trends and drive smart decisions.

-• Python – Learning data manipulation and visualization using Pandas, NumPy, and Matplotlib.
+• Python (Learning Stage) – Learning data manipulation and visualization using Pandas, NumPy, and Matplotlib.

 I use data storytelling to communicate insights in simple, visual, and relatable ways.